nelsopet/Tree_Spectral_Library/README.md

 grey) of reflectance for a number of forest tree species in Maine.
 Median reflectance of fully-illuminated branches (orange) and fully-shaded branches (blue) are also shown.
-Sample size in number of pixels is displayed for each species CHANGE THIS TO SAMPLE SIZE IN NUMBER OF INDIVIDUALS BY SPECIES.
+Sample size in number of individuals and number of spectral pixels is displayed for each species.

 <img src="Outputs/Spectral_profiles/PEF_all.jpg" width="9000" />

 ## Study Area and Data locations

-All UAV flights for Maine are shown in the map in the first image below.
+All UAV flights for Maine are shown in the map in the first image below (top left).
 Flight extents are generated from /Scripts/2_Image_processing/Headwall/1_MSGC_extent.
 These locations are then collected and summarized using /Scripts/2_Image_processing/Headwall/7_Visualize_spectra_locations, which produces the flight locations plotted on the map.
-The second image below shows all flight extents at the Penobscot Experimental Forest.
+The second image below (top right) shows all flight extents at the Penobscot Experimental Forest.
 Each overlapping rectangle polygon represents a single hyperspectral image (aka imaging spectrometer data cube).
-The third image below shows a screen capture of one data cube.
-The fourth image below shows a portion of the same data cube enlarged, with hand-digitized shapefiles of tree canopies overlaid.
+The third image below (bottom left) shows a screen capture of one data cube.
+The fourth image below (bottom right) shows a portion of the same data cube enlarged, with hand-digitized shapefiles of tree canopies overlaid.

 <img src="Outputs/Spectra_locations/MSGC_flight_locations_Maine_esristreet.jpg" width="40%" /><img src="Outputs/Spectra_locations/MSGC_flight_locations_PEF_esrisat.jpg" width="40%" /><img src="Outputs/Spectra_locations/PEF_100047_15568_envicapture.JPG" width="40%" /><img src="Outputs/Spectra_locations/PEF_100047_15568_ROIs_envicapture.JPG" width="40%" />

+## Model training and validation

+\~Currently in development\~